Pillar I NomoAdmin1 May 17, 2026

 Icon

-Assess Real-World Impacts
+Disclosure of Real-World Impacts

 Where risk profiles are elevated, regulators can require access to documentation that demonstrates how companies are evaluating their impacts on affected people.
 This is a significant gap in current corporate human rights reporting – regulators can address the systemic problem of companies linking risks to remedies without evaluating on-the-ground impacts and tailoring remedies to verified harms.
+Reporting requirements have been controversial, but they can be beneficial to everyone if they target reporting and tracking of actual impacts and remedies.

 02